chef-boneyard/chef-web-docs-2016/step_resource/step_resource_cron_run_every_saturday.rst

 ..
 This is an included how-to.

-The following will run every hour at 8:00 every Saturday morning, sending an email to "admin@opscode.com" every time it runs.
+The following example shows a schedule that will run every hour at 8:00 each Saturday morning, and will then send an email to "admin@opscode.com" after each run.

 .. code-block:: ruby